Carpetsmoker/password-bunny/README.md

 Security
 ========
 - The file is encrypted with [blowfish][blf], which should be secure.
-- Your system's memory will containt the plaintext contents.
+- Your system's memory will contain the plaintext contents.
 - We issue no warnings against unwise passwords (either as master password for the file, or passwords for the sites you add).
 It's *your* responsibility to choose good passwords.
 You *should* use the built-in password generator.